-Date Description Α В С D 2016 Lord Sainsbury - "Report of the Independent Panel on Technical Education" This report from an independent panel led by Lord Sainsbury called for a • • ' new approach to technical education: • The technical pathway for learners should consist of an employment-based (apprenticeship) and college-based training route, with the latter requiring 'a high-quality, structured work placement' A single framework of standards about a giver both apprentiagables.
-A single framework of standards should cover both apprenticeships and college-based provision A common framework of 15 routes should be established which encompasses all employment-based and college-based technical education at levels 2 to 5 The remit of the IfA should be expanded to encompass technical education at levels 2-5 Technical qualifications at levels 2 and 3 should be offered and awarded by a single body or consortium under a fixed-term licence, with the IfA maintaining a register of qualifications at levels 4 and 5 Alongside the publication of the Sainsbury Review, the government published their ' Post-16 skills plan ' that promised to deliver the recommendations in the Sainsbury review.
-2017 The UKCES was closed following the earlier withdrawal of government fund ing fo or its work 2017 The IfA formally became operational alongside the new apprenticeship levy in Ap ril 20)17.
-2008 TECHNICAL AND FURTHER EDUCATION ACT Introduced an insolvency regime for FE and Sixth Form Colleges, meaning that suitable protections would be available for students to minimise or avoid disruption to their studies should their college be affected • • ✓ Extended the remit of the IfA to cover college-based technical education in addition to apprenticeships from 2018 onwards (IfA was also renamed as the "Institute for Apprenticeships and Technical Education") 2017 The Education Funding Agency and SFA were merged to create the Education Funding Agency (ESFA) that sits within the Department for Education. on ar nd Sk ills 2017 Plans for establishing 'Institutes of Technology' were published by the DfE, was able to bid into a £170 million fund to 'establish high quality and prestigious is specialise in delivering the higher-level technical skills that employers need of England'.
+Date Description Α В С D 2016 Lord Sainsbury - "Report of the Independent Panel on Technical Education" This report from an independent panel led by Lord Sainsbury called for a new approach to technical education: The technical pathway for learners should consist of an employment-based (apprenticeship) and college-based training route, with the latter requiring 'a high-quality, structured work placement' A single framework of standards should cover both apprenticeships and college-based provision A common framework of 15 routes should be established which encompasses all employment-based and college-based technical education at levels 2 to 5 The remit of the IfA should be expanded to encompass technical education at levels 2-5 Technical qualifications at levels 2 and 3 should be offered and awarded by a single body or consortium under a fixed-term licence, with the IfA maintaining a register of qualifications at levels 4 and 5 ~ ~ ~ Alongside the publication of the Sainsbury Review, the government published their ' Post-16 skills plan ' that promised to deliver the recommendations in the Sainsbury review.
+2017 The UKCES was closed following the earlier withdrawal of government fundi 2017 The IfA formally became operational alongside the new apprenticeship levy in Ap oril 20 017.
+2008 TECHNICAL AND FURTHER EDUCATION ACT Introduced an insolvency regime for FE and Sixth Form Colleges, meaning that suitable protections would be available for students to minimise or avoid disruption to their studies should their college be affected Extended the remit of the IfA to cover college-based technical education in addition to apprenticeships from 2018 onwards (IfA was also renamed as the "Institute for Apprenticeships and Technical ~ 2017 Education") The Education Funding Agency and SFA were merged to create the Education Funding Agency (ESFA) that sits within the Department for Education. on ar ld Sk ills L 2017 Plans for establishing 'Institutes of Technology' were published by the DfE , we able to bid into a £170 million fund to 'establish high quality and prestigious in specialise in delivering the higher-level technical skills that employers need of England'.
 The first 12 successful bids were announced in 2019. nstitu utions s whi